-Florals are perfect for the mother of the bride, whatever the season.
-For a late summer or autumn wedding, opt for a dark-coloured, contemporary floral dress with mid-length sleeves.
-If you feel a chill, accessorise with a pashmina or short, smart jacket in a plain, complementary colour.
-If it’s a winter wedding, try a plush floral jacket.
+Feelgood florals: Floral dresses and jackets are perfect for the mother of the bride, whatever the season.
+For a spring or summer wedding, why not choose a light-coloured contemporary floral dress with mid-length sleeves.
+If you feel a chill, accessorise with a blanket wrap or lightweight scarf in a complementary colour.

 Modern matching sets: If it’s a spring or autumn wedding, try an unconventional trouser suit or matching set to make a statement while covering up.
 Choose a fabric that will take your look from daytime to dance floor, such as satin, or a jacket with 3D embellishment like beading or embroidery.
 If you wear heeled shoes, opt for mid-height heels.
 Remember that you might be on your feet for more than eight hours, so comfort is key.
 (Learn about Insolia technology before you choose a pair.)